 With still life photography you have complete control over the situation, including the subject matter.
 I’ve always found that taking photographs of still life to be a creative boost and charge.
 I enjoy taking ordinary objects, and looking at them in an extraordinary way.

-Photographing still life doesn’t have to be only fruit and flowers.
+Still life photography doesn’t have to be only fruit and flowers.
 It could be a scene that grabs your attention as you walk past.
 As the photographer challenge yourself to capture an object or scene to show someone a different way to look at it.
 Find a unique subject that inspires you and makes you excited to shoot.

 If you are struggling with being creative.
 Ask yourself what it is you are drawn to.
 What makes you feel excited to create?
 We are not all going to have the same answers.
 In fact, I’m drawn to many photographers work that I simply would not feel excited to create.